Vapi: Geography

 NH 48 bisects the city.
 The western part was the original location of the town, while the eastern part consists mainly of industry and newer residential areas.
-Mumbai is roughly 180 km to the south, and Surat is about 120 km to the north.
+Mumbai is roughly 185 km to the south, and Surat is about 120 km to the north.

 The Arabian Sea, at the delta of the Damanganga, is about 7 km to the west.
-The city has tropical weather and enjoys three distinct seasons: winter, summer and monsoon, with rainfall ranging from 100 inches to 120 inches per annum.
+The city has tropical weather and enjoys three distinct seasons: winter, summer, and monsoon, with rainfall ranging from 250 cm to 300 cm per annum.
 The Dhobikhadi, Bhilkhadi, Kolak and Damanganga rivers flow through Vapi.

-Surrounding locations include Daman, Dadra and Nagar Haveli, Umargam, Sarigam, Bhilad, Udvada, Sanjan and Pardi.
+Surrounding locations include Daman, Dadra and Nagar Haveli, Umargam, Sarigam, Bhilad, Udvada, Sanjan, Pardi and Karambele.